-Fire Drill Test (code + [#] + 69)
+Fire Drill Test (Code + # + 69)

-This test causes fire bells to be activated (in either steady or pulsing manner as programmed in the system) for the purpose of conducting a fire drill or a bell test.
-This test can only be activated by the installer or a master user as follows:
+This test causes Notification Appliance Circuits to be activated for the purpose of conducting a fire drill or a bell test.
+This can only be activated by the installer or a master user from Partition 1 keypads as follows:

-- Enter the corresponding security code and press [#] + 69 (make sure the burglary portion of the system is disarmed).
-Consoles will display "FIRE DRILL ACTIVE" while this test is active. - 2.
+- 1. Enter the corresponding security code and press [#] + 69 (make sure the burglary portion of the system is disarmed).
+Keypads will display "FIRE DRILL ACTIVE" while the test is active. - 2.
 The test may be stopped by entering any security code and pressing OFF.

-Note that the system continues to monitor all 24 hour zones (fire, panic, etc.) while this test is active, and will end the test when an alarm condition is detected.
+NOTE: The system continues to monitor all 24-hour zones (fire, panic, etc.), while this test is active, and will end the test when an alarm condition is detected.
 This test should be conducted at periodic intervals as determined by the local authority having jurisdiction.